-I am from Fuquay-Varina, North Carolina, which is a small suburb of Raleigh.
-Hiking, camping, and skiing with friends and family were my favorite ways to explore the outdoors while growing up.
-Many such trips to the Appalachian mountains sparked my interest in geology as a kid, and I found great enthusiasm studying earth sciences in high school, and later in college.
-I earned my bachelor’s degree in Geological Sciences at the University of North Carolina at Chapel Hill, and graduated in Spring 2019 with distinction and highest honors.
-At the University of Wyoming, I am now working towards a master’s degree in pursuit of a geology career in the U.S. Geological Survey, academics, or industry.
+My hometown is a small suburb of Raleigh, North Carolina, known for its historic mineral springs and a name that looks confusing to pronounce: Fuquay-Varina (“FEW-kway və-REE-nə“).
+Growing up in Fuquay, hiking, camping, and skiing in the not-too-far-away Appalachian Mountains with friends and family were my favorite ways to explore the outdoors.
+Many such trips to the mountains sparked my interest in geology as a kid, and I found great enthusiasm studying earth sciences in high school, and later at university.
+I earned my bachelor’s degree in Geological Sciences at the University of North Carolina at Chapel Hill, and graduated in Spring 2019 with highest honors.
+At the University of Wyoming, I am finishing my master’s degree in pursuit of a geology career doing research or environmental work.

-My interest in geology has led me on many exciting travels and adventures, including hiking Mt.
-Fuji in Japan and mapping the Scottish Highlands at geology field camp.
+My interest in geology has led me on many exciting travels, including hiking Mt.
+Fuji in Japan and mapping world-famous Sites of Special Scientific Interest in the Scottish Highlands at geology field camp.
 Through many such experiences, I developed a hobby for exploring and discovering the geology under my feet, wherever I travel!

-When not geologizing, I enjoy competitive swimming with University of Wyoming’s Swim Club, which I founded in November 2019.
-I also love hiking and skiing in Wyoming’s Snowy Range and other nearby parts of the Rocky Mountains!
+When not geologizing, I enjoy competing with University of Wyoming Club Swimming, which I founded in November 2019.
+I also love exploring the mountains by hiking, trail running, and skiing!